 For more information on the history and traditions of Ndebele mural painting there is an informative article on Amusing Planet.

-Ndebele mini house art project
+Ndebele homes art project

 Designed for 11-14 year olds, this scheme of work has everything you need for a twelve lesson project.
+You can download the full scheme from felt-tip-pen resources shop, or from my TES shop here, or from TPT here.

 - mind-mapping personal symbols